MyPureCloud/genesys-spark/docs/migrations/v3/readme.md

 * migrate away from usage of legacy components
   * `gux-accordion-legacy` -> `gux-accordion`
   * `gux-tabs-legacy` -> `gux-tabs-advanced` or `gux-tabs`

+## Configuration
+Set the `allowSyntheticDefaultImports` compiler option  to "true" in your host apps tsconfig.json.
+Omitting this option will cause build errors in your app.
+This new requirement is related to the a new dependency (vega-lite) which was added as part of our visualisation work.

 ## Stable Component Changes